 Summary of the "Communion:"

 The "Last Supper" and "Communion," are recorded in the synoptic Gospels, but not in this Gospel.
-This summary is to simplify your understanding of the communion as much as possible.
+This summary is intended to help understand the communion as much as possible.

 In Luke 22:19 Jesus and His disciples celebrated the Passover meal, the last supper they would have before His death.
 At this supper, Jesus inaugurated the "New Covenant," and commanded His Followers to partake of the "Communion," in remembrance of Him.

-At the "communion," a small cracker, or unleavened bread is eaten, symbolizing Jesus' body; then the fruit of the grape is taken, symbolizing the blood o Jesus.
+At the "communion," a small cracker, or unleavened bread is eaten, symbolizing Jesus' body; then the fruit of the grape is taken, symbolizing the blood of Jesus.